 From the luxurious CC to the frugal Golf TDI.
 You can find a Volkswagen for any taste or budget.
 These cars offer storied reliability and excellent resale value.
 So, buying a VW is a rather practical decision.
 Which is exactly why you should buy extended repair protection for your VW.

 VW made their mark in the automotive industry by offering “People’s Cars”.
 They were simple, affordable transportation machines that everybody could afford.
 There were no frills.
 No Sat Nav, or power equipment.
 Just straightforward cars, that you could maintain in your own garage.

 Thanks to the success of cars like the original Beetle, and the Vanagon, VW has become one of the biggest car companies in the world.
 Today, VW owns Audi, Porsche, Bugatti, and Bentley.
 They even own Italian supercar builder Lamborghini.
 So, they have a huge parts bin to pick from when they build a new VW.

 To give you an example, the Volkswagen Toureg shares many of its mechanical parts with the Porsche Cayenne.
 Its 4Motion system shares many of its components with Audi’s legendary Quattro system.

-TSI Engines: The TSI name stands for Turbocharged Stratified Injection.
+The TSI name stands for Turbocharged Stratified Injection.
 What they’ve done is take a tiny engine, and added a supercharger, a turbocharger and a form of Direct Fuel Injection.
 The result is a huge amount of power, and fuel economy, from the very small engine.
 The TSI is a brilliant engine design, but the fuel injectors are known to fail prematurely.
 While this may not be the end of the world, it can be pretty expensive to fix.
-Especially if your warranty’s expired, which is why it is a good idea to consider purchasing a VW extended warranty or service contract.
+Especially if your VW warranty is expired, which is why it is a good idea to consider purchasing a VW extended warranty or service contract.